pawel-zielinski/recipe-app-api/README.md

 * `before_script: pip install docker-compose`: executes before running script.
   This is because you need to install docker-compose.
-* `script: - docker-compose run app sh -c "python3 manage.py test && flake8"`:
+* `script: - docker-compose run app sh -c "python manage.py test && flake8"`:
   specifies the script.
 You need to run your docker-compose command for running your tests.
 Command also runs linting tool (flake8) which you need to install in your project.